-Health Impacts & Opportunities
+Health Impacts and Opportunities

-The chain of direct and indirect impacts of dirty air is well studied, both from point sources (i.e., manufacturing facilities, energy generating plants, etc.) and mobile sources (i.e., cars, trucks, public transportation vehicles, etc.).
-Interviewees acknowledged the disparate impact, particularly on communities where factories are located with poor air quality, and its disproportionate impacts on

-People of Color, particularly driving negative health outcomes related to infant mortality, asthma, and juvenile diabetes.
+The chain of direct and indirect impacts of dirty air is well studied, both from point sources (i.e., manufacturing facilities, energy-generating plants, etc.) and mobile sources (i.e., cars, trucks, public transportation vehicles, etc.).
+Interviewees acknowledged the disparate impact, particularly on communities where factories are located, of poor air quality and its disproportionate impacts on people of color, particularly driving negative health outcomes related to infant mortality, asthma, and juvenile diabetes.

 "Improving the infant mortality, specifically the disparity between the black and the white.
 Currently in Toledo, Lucas County, black babies are dying at three times the rate of white babies.
 And we define infant mortality as reaching your first birthday.
 So, we have a huge disparity in this, and it has nothing to do with socioeconomic [status], insurance, any of that.
 When you tease all that out the disparity still exists.
 So, there's really nothing genetically wrong with black women that they can't carry their babies.
-So, it's the environment and the other issues, more specifically the racism [cause this]."
-(Public Health Practitioner)
+So, it's the environment and the other issues, more specifically the racism [causing this]."-Public health practitioner